charlescolbourn/carereporter/README.txt

 # CarePriorities

 CarePriorities is aimed at users who provide care for others, in their own homes or in a care setting.
-It's particularly for clients with learning disabilities or cognitive impairments.
+It's particularly for clients with learning disabilities or cognitive impairments, to help record and report enrichment activities and day to day routine

 The idea of carepriorities is to provide a simple phone based UI, to enable carers to record information about clients quickly and easily.
 These updates are intended to feed into a backend (yet to be written), or social media feed, to enable family & friends of the client to get a window into the clients daily life (or to feed into a backend service for care provider organisations to view activity among all their charges).
 It works something like this: